New-B/figures/README.md

 # figures
-some pictures made in drawio
+some pictures representing the relationships among files, structures and variables are in ./amd-ibs.